scythe-io/purple-team-exercise-framework/PTEFv3.md

 ### Planning Meeting 1

-Once the sponsors and stakeholders agree to a Purple Team Exercise, the following planning meeting should cover all the requirements from the Cyber Threat Intelligence and Preparation Phase.
+Once the sponsors and stakeholders agree to a Purple Team Exercise, the following planning meeting should cover all the requirements from the Planning and Cyber Threat Intelligence Phases.
+A sample agenda is available in the templates folder.
 Action items should be assigned to the respective stakeholders.
 The Exercise Coordinator is responsible for tracking and ensuring all the actions are completed before the final planning meeting.

 ### Planning Meeting 2

-The final planning meeting should be held to ensure all the Cyber Threat Intelligence and Preparation Phase items have been completed and everything is ready for the exercise.
-The Exercise Coordinator should lead the meeting and go over each action item assigned in the previous planning meetings to validate that all the Preparation Phase steps were successfully completed.
+The final planning meeting should be held to ensure all the Planning and Cyber Threat Intelligence phase items have been completed and everything is ready for the exercise.
+The Exercise Coordinator should lead the meeting and go over each action item assigned in the previous planning meetings to validate that all the Planning Phase steps were successfully completed.
 This may include but is not limited to:

 * Exercise Coordinator(s)
     * Ensuring physical location has met all the requirements including but not limited to power, connectivity to all systems (attack and defend infrastructure), A/C, etc.
     * Determine if table top discussions will occur prior to the exercise or the day of the exercise
     * Agenda has been distributed to all stakeholders
 * Red Team Preparation
     * Setup at least 2 systems to show attack activity
     * Ensure Attack Infrastructure is fully functional
     * Ensure Target Systems are accessible
     * Document all commands required to emulate TTPs in a playbook or adversary emulation plan
     * Test TTPs before exercise on different hosts than the exercise hosts but that are configured exactly alike similarly
 * Blue Team Preparation
     * Validate security tools are reporting to production security tools from the target systems
     * Ensure attack infrastructure is accessible through proxy/outbound controls
     * Ensure attack infrastructure is being decrypted (TLS decryption/interception)
     * Verify allowlists and notify Red Team
     * Work with Red Team as payloads and C2 are tested prior to exercise on non-exercise systems
     * Create an exercise case as per the DFIR process
         * This will allow tagging artifacts and following normal processes without flagging any suspicious activity (e.g. pulling memory from a system that does not have a formal case)
         * Ensure the target systems are not segmented or wiped as they will be used throughout the exercise.
     *  Ensure the correct forensic tools are deployed on the target systems
     *  Install Live Forensic Tools for efficiency during Purple Team Exercise.

 ### Logistics